 Manual burr coffee grinders are usually cheaper than the electric coffee grinders.
 If you’re on a tight budget and only use it for a little people or you just want something portable for traveling, then it will be the best choice for you.
 With the manual coffee grinder, you have to grind the coffee by yourself.
 It can take time and effort to grind coffee, so it might not be the most exciting thing to do in the morning.

 What’s the difference between manual and automatic burr coffee grinder?
 How much of an arm workout is involved is really the only differentiator here.
 A manual burr grinder has a crank on the top that you spin over and over, typically taking three to four minutes to grind a full pot of coffee.
 This time depends greatly on the size of the grind desired.

 Most burr grinders have the ability to change the grind size from batch to batch.
 Some have a dial on the top, others have a screw that can be loosened or tightened.
 There is no general rule for automatic grinder adjustability over manual burr grinders.

 The best quality of a burr grinder over other grinders is that you can adjust it depending on your needs at the time.
 If you friend comes over with their new french press, or you decide to get a nice espresso machine, a burr coffee grinder that adjusts can keep up with your coffee habits.

 You might find that burr coffee grinders have trouble making the fine powder needed for Arabic coffee.
 Some burr grinders can get this small sized grind, but most cannot.
 If you want to make Arabic coffee, buy a grinder specifically suited to that task.

 - Number of step adjustments

-A number of step adjustments is also an important criteria when choosing the coffee grinder.
+A number of step adjustments are also an important criterion when choosing the coffee grinder.
 The more, the better as it allows you to adjust your final grind to your desired needs.

 - Other things